sishenyuan/NDNC-Net/README.md

 python oct_restore.py
 ```

 to start inference.
-The results will be saved in the `./outputs`.
+Results will be saved in the `./outputs`.